Eyes Wide Shut

 Kubrick obtained the filming rights for Dream Story in the 1960s, considering it a perfect text for a film adaptation about sexual relations.
 He revived the project in the 1990s when he hired writer Frederic Raphael to help him with the adaptation.
 The film, which was mostly shot in England, apart from some exterior establishing shots, includes a detailed recreation of exterior Greenwich Village street scenes made at Pinewood Studios.
 The film's production, at 400 days, holds the Guinness World Record for the longest continuous film shoot.

-Kubrick died six days after showing the final cut of Eyes Wide Shut to Warner Bros., making it the final film he directed.
-He reportedly considered it his "greatest contribution to the art of cinema".
+Kubrick died of a heart attack on March 7, 1999, six days after showing the final cut of Eyes Wide Shut to Warner Bros., making it the final film he directed.
 In order to ensure a theatrical R rating in the United States, Warner Bros. digitally altered several sexually explicit scenes during post-production.
-This version was premiered on July 13, 1999, before being released on July 16, to moderately positive reactions from film critics.
-Box office receipts for the film worldwide were about $162 million, making it Kubrick's highest-grossing film.
+This version was premiered on July 13, 1999, before being released on July 16, to generally positive but polarized reviews from critics, although its reception has improved over time.
+Box office receipts for the film worldwide were about $162 million, making it Kubrick's highest-grossing film in unadjusted dollars.
 The uncut version has since been released in DVD, HD DVD and Blu-ray Disc formats.
-Eyes Wide Shut has been included in several lists of the greatest films of the 1990s.

 Plot

-Dr. William "Bill" Harford and his wife Alice live in New York City with their daughter Helena.
-At a Christmas party hosted by patient Victor Ziegler, Bill reunites with old medical school classmate Nick Nightingale, who now plays piano professionally.
-An older Hungarian guest attempts to seduce Alice, while two young models try to seduce Bill.
-Host Victor interrupts with news of an overdose by Mandy, a young woman he was having sex with.
-Bill aids in Mandy's recovery.
+Dr. William "Bill" Harford and his wife Alice live in New York City with their daughter, Helena.
+At a Christmas party hosted by Bill's patient, Victor Ziegler, Bill reconnects with his former medical school classmate, Nick Nightingale, now a professional pianist.
+Meanwhile, an older Hungarian guest attempts to seduce Alice, while two young models try to seduce Bill.
+Victor interrupts Bill's flirtation to handle an emergency involving Mandy, a young woman who overdosed during sex with him.
+Bill helps stabilize Mandy.

-The next night, while smoking marijuana, Alice and Bill discuss their unfulfilled temptations.
-Bill isn't jealous of other men's attraction to Alice, believing women to be naturally faithful.
-Alice admits to fantasizing about a naval officer she met on vacation and considered leaving Bill and Helena.
-Bill is disturbed before being called to a patient's house.
-The patient's daughter, Marion, tries to seduce Bill, but he resists.
+The following night, Bill and Alice smoke marijuana and discuss their unfulfilled desires.
+Bill dismisses the idea of Alice being unfaithful, believing women to be naturally loyal.
+However, Alice shocks him by confessing to fantasizing about a naval officer she observed while on vacation, even considering leaving Bill and Helena for him.
+Disturbed, Bill is called to a patient's home, where the patient's daughter, Marion, confesses her love and tries to seduce him.
+Bill resists and leaves.

-After leaving Marion's, Bill meets a prostitute named Domino.
-When Alice calls, he pays Domino for a non-sexual encounter and meets Nick at a jazz club.
-Nick describes a masked orgy in a mansion outside New York City where he'll play piano blindfolded.
-Bill offers money to rent a costume from Milich's shop, where he finds Milich's daughter with two men.
-Bill goes to the mansion and gives the password, discovering a sexual ritual in progress.
-A masked woman warns him he's in danger.
-The master of ceremonies unmasks him, but the woman who warned him intervenes.
-She insists on redeeming him, at a personal cost.
-Bill is let off with a warning to keep quiet.